dononcharles/AngularJS-Weather-App/README.md

 If the user denies to share the location, It shows a little input form for entering postcode or country, and display the weather based on that location.

 #Test Unit is included
+Grunt, Karma and Jasmine for testing the code

 # Deployment